stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 **Components:** S<br>
 **Duration:** Instantaneous or 1 hour (see below)

 *Some will move heaven and earth for someone.
-This spell makes the later much easier.*
+This spell makes the latter much easier.*

 You choose a portion of dirt or stone that you can see within range and that fits within a 5-foot cube.
 You manipulate it in one of the following ways: